agausmann/perftree/README.md

 where

-- `$depth` is the maximum depth of the evaluation,
+- `$depth` is the depth parameter of the perft function.

-- `$fen` is the [Forsyth-Edwards Notation][fen] string of some base position,
+- `$fen` is the [Forsyth-Edwards Notation][fen] string of a "base" position (set by the `fen` command)

-- `$moves` is an optional space-separated list of moves from the base position to the position to be evaluated, where each move is formatted as `$source$target$promotion`, e.g. `e2e4` or `a7b8Q`.
+- `$moves` is a space-separated list of moves starting from the base position, as set by the `move`/`unmove`/`moves` commands.

-The script is expected to output the results of the perft function to standard output, with the following format:
+  The moves are formatted in UCI notation: `$source$target$promotion`, where castling is encoded as the king's move during the castle.
+Examples: `e2e4`, `e1g1`, `a7b8Q`.
+  If a `$moves` argument is not provided, then no moves have to be applied.

+Your engine should apply the `$moves` starting from the position specified by `$fen`.
+The position reached after applying `$moves` is referred to as the "current" position.
+At that position, it should execute perft with the given `$depth`.
+A depth of 0 would just count the current position, so a total of 1.
+A depth of 1 counts all moves available at this position, depth 2 counts all moves available after each "depth-1" move, and so on.

+Then, output the results as follows:

-- For each move available at the current position, print the move and the number of nodes at the given depth which are an ancestor of that move, separated by whitespace.
+- For each move that is possible at the current position, print the move in UCI notation, followed by a space, then the number of states counted by perft that start with that move.
+(This is each recursive case from the current position; i.e. for each available move at the current position, make the move and call perft with a depth of `$depth - 1`)

 - After the list of moves, print a blank line.

-- Finally, print the total node count on its own line.
+- Finally, print the total perft result for the current position on its own line.

 For example, this is what the depth-3 perft of the starting position should look
 like: